Cr1ssJ/Wazuh-Detection-Lab-MITRE-ATTACK-Adversary-Simulation/README.md

   4. Document Everything.
      * The documentation is useful for reporting, building repeatable processes, audit trails, and also for recovering from a possible side effect caused by the test.

+The documentation can include:
+   * The technique ID and test name.
+   * When and where it was executed.
+   * Who authorized it.
+   * What arguments or configurations were used.
+   * And the results of the test.

 # Prerequisites
 Before setting up the lab, ensure you have the following components and tools ready:

 Windows 10/11 Endpoint – a Windows host (virtual machine recommended) to act as the target system where attacks will be simulated.

+PowerShell 5.0+ or PowerShell Core

 Wazuh Manager & Agent – a running Wazuh Manager server, and the Wazuh Agent installed on the Windows endpoint (they should be connected).
 This lab assumes you have a working Wazuh 4.x environment.